inasafe/inasafe-doc/docs/source/user-docs/application-help/batch_runner.rst

 this stage.

-Before running the Batch Runner you might want to use the :ref:`toolbar_save_scenario` tool to first save some scenarios on which you can let the batch runner do its work.
+Before running the Batch Runner you might want to use the :ref:`tb_save_scenario` tool to first save some scenarios on which you can let the batch runner do its work.
 This tool lets you run saved scenarios in one go.
 It lets you select scenarios or let run all scenarios in one go.